 Mr. Kolobara is a frequent speaker on topics related to energy trading, hedging, risk management, and compliance.

-Ms. Ryan provides advisory services to energy companies in the areas of strategic planning, energy supply and wholesale trading and marketing, M&A due diligence, and risk management.
+Ms. Ryan provides advisory services to energy companies in the areas of risk management, hedging, wholesale trading and marketing, energy supply and strategic planning.
 Ms. Ryan has over 23 years of experience in the energy industry.
-She has been consulting since 2006, and she brings direct experience in leading risk management, energy supply planning, trading and marketing operations, strategic planning, and corporate risk analysis through several officer positions at Puget Sound Energy, Merchant Energy Group of the Americas and Louis Dreyfus Energy Corp.
+She has been consulting since 2006, and she brings direct experience in leading risk management and trading operations in senior executive positions at Puget Sound Energy, Merchant Energy Group of the Americas and Louis Dreyfus Energy Corp.
+She began consulting in 2006 and is the Managing Partner at Aether Advisors LLC, the company she launched in 2008.
+Ms. Ryan works with utility, merchant power, developer, private equity, competitive retail marketing and university clients.
+She reviews clients’ risk management infrastructure, risk policies and hedging program effectiveness.
+Ms. Ryan helps clients upgrade their risk management program, train and hire staff, select new risk systems, and improve risk management processes.

-Ms. Ryan has been an appointed member of the Seattle City Light Review Panel since 2010, which oversees its strategic planning process, rate design and rate reviews.
+Ms. Ryan is a CFTC-registered Commodity Trading Advisor.
+She has been an appointed member of the Seattle City Light Review Panel since 2010, which oversees its strategic planning process, rate design and rate reviews.
 She has spoken at numerous industry conferences on the topics of risk management, hedging, strategic planning, and has been a guest instructor at Willamette University’s Atkinson School of Management since 2006.
 Ms. Ryan graduated Cum Laude, and was elected to Phi Beta Kappa, from Smith College in Massachusetts.

 Jason Makansi, is President of the consulting firm, Pearl Street Inc, and author of the acclaimed, Lights Out: The Electricity Crisis, the Global Economy, and What It Means To you (John Wiley & Sons, 2007).
 He has taught seminars in many areas for the electricity industry, keynoted major industry conferences, facilitated and moderated sessions and symposia, and is considered a top thought leader and domain expert, especially for advanced technology deployment.